 Please note that the GED essay went through major changes with the 2014 revision.
 The topics listed below are no longer valid.
-For updated essay information you can visit this page: GED Social Studies Essay
+For updated essay information you can visit these pages:

 The essay portion of the GED will require you to compose a short essay on a pre-selected topic.
 The essay will be either a narrative, descriptive, or persuasive essay.
 Narrative essays require you to tell a story from your own life.
 Descriptive essays require you to paint a picture for your audience by focusing on individual characteristics.
 Persuasive essays require you to express your personal opinion on a topic.
 Each essay type will require a strong thesis and several well-developed paragraphs.
 You may ONLY write on the assigned topic, so it’s helpful to practice writing several essays from multiple practice topics.
 Set a timer for 45-minutes, and try your hand at one of the GED essay topics below!

 1. What is the true meaning of honesty?
 In your essay, determine whether or not honesty is always the best policy.